 Tested-by: Stefan Neufeind

 #2 Updated by Oliver Hader over 6 years ago

 Markus Klein wrote:

 A user usually has access to the database in another way (phpMyAdmin), at least I don't know a single hosting service that does not provide such an access.

 The user can clean the DB there.

 Well, I know a lot of them - and this is the origin of this issue as well

-#5 Updated by Ernesto Baschny about 6 years ago
+#5 Updated by Ernesto Baschny over 6 years ago

 - Assignee set to Christian Kuhn

 - Target version set to 6.2.0